Summer Camp Backcountry Instructor

 - Develop camp culture by leading and participating in skits, songs, and games

-- Mentor fellow staff in skill building and develop your own nature connection skillset
+- Learn from and peer mentor fellow staff in skill building and develop your own nature connection skillset

-- Encourage camper development at their own pace, recognizing their achievements and following their inspiration
+- Encourage camper development at their own pace and following their inspiration

 - Participate in staff training week and camp take-down weekend